Skip to content

 public:

-explicit MySummaryService(const pegium::services::SharedCoreServices &shared)
+explicit MySummaryService(const pegium::SharedCoreServices &shared)

 : _cache(shared) {}